 Method

-1. Remove the skin entirely from the partridge, then halve them lengthways through the carcass, keeping the legs attached.
-Pat them dry before marinating.
+- Remove the skin from the partridge entirely, then halve them lengthways through the carcass, keeping the legs attached.
+Pat dry before marinating.

-2. Place all the ingredients (except the ghee) in a blender and blitz until completely smooth.
+- Place all the marinade ingredients (except the ghee) in a blender and blitz until smooth.

-3. Put the partridge halves in a container and pour the marinade over them.
-Gently turn the birds in the marinade, cover with a lid, and leave in the fridge for at least 6-hours.
+- Put the partridge halves in a container, pour over the marinade, and turn gently to coat.
+Cover with a lid and refrigerate for at least 6 hours.

-4. When ready to cook, skewer the birds through the base of the leg meat, straight through the breast and wing, ensuring all the breasts are on the same side.
-I usually fit four halves per skewer, but two might be easier to manage.
+- When ready to cook, skewer the birds through the base of the leg meat, running straight through the breast and wing so that all the breasts face the same way.
+Four halves per skewer works well, though two may be easier to handle.

-5. Prepare the barbecue by loading it generously with charcoal.
-Light it and allow the embers to turn grey, orange, and pulsing.
+- Prepare the barbecue by loading it generously with charcoal.
+Light and allow the embers to burn until glowing orange and covered in grey ash.

-7. Arrange the skewers over the charcoal, ensuring they aren’t too close to the heat.
-Put the lid on and cook for approximately 8-minutes on each side (or less if needed).
-The meat should still be slightly pink in the centre of the breast.
+- Brush the partridge with the marinade and melted ghee, then season generously with salt.
+Arrange the skewers over the charcoal, not too close to the heat, and cover with the lid.
+Cook for about 8 minutes per side (or less, depending on size).
+The meat should remain slightly pink in the centre of the breast.

-8. Remove from the skewers and serve with finely shredded iceberg lettuce, red onion, green chilli, young coriander stems, and slices of ripe tomato.
-Dress the salad with a little salt and white wine vinegar, and serve with lemon wedges.
+- Remove from the skewers and serve with finely shredded iceberg lettuce, red onion, green chilli, coriander stems, and slices of ripe tomato.
+Dress the salad with salt and white wine vinegar, and serve with lemon wedges.